valentin-fclt/jitsi-meet/README.md

 - Run the command "make" and input your password when necessary
 - SSH manually into the Ubuntu instance.
 Replace the content inside /usr/share/jitsi-meet with the content of ~/jitsi-meet-deploy using:
   - sudo rm -rf /usr/share/jitsi-meet/ && sudo cp -r ~/jitsi-meet-deploy/ /usr/share/jitsi-meet/

+## Editing CSS
+- Run the command "make deploy-css" after each css change to see the changes live while developing'